dorkbox/SystemTray/README.md

  - **SWT** can use *GTK2* or *GTK3*.
 If you want to use *GTK2* you must force SWT into *GTK2 mode* via `System.setProperty("SWT_GTK3", "0");` before SWT is initialized and only if there are problems with the autodetection, you can also set `SystemTray.FORCE_GTK2=true;`.

- - **AppIndicators** under Ubuntu 16.04 (and possibly other distro's) **will not** work as a different user (ie: as a sudo'd user to `root`), since AppIndicators require a dbus connection to the current user's window manager -- and this cannot happen between different user accounts.
-We attempt to detect this and fallback to using Swing.
+ - **AppIndicators** under Ubuntu 16.04 (and possibly other distro's) **will not** work as a different user without extra work (ie: as a sudo'd user to `root`), since AppIndicators require a dbus connection to the current user's window manager. (see the `Notes` below for the details)

- - **MacOSX** is a *special snowflake* in how it handles GUI events, and so there are some bizzaro combinations of SWT, JavaFX, and Swing that do not work together (see the `Notes` below for the details.)
+ - **MacOSX** is a *special snowflake* in how it handles GUI events, and so there are some bizzaro combinations of SWT, JavaFX, and Swing that do not work together. (see the `Notes` below for the details)

   - **MacOSX** *native* menus cannot display images attached to menu entries.
 If desired, one could override the default for MacOSX so that it uses *Swing* instead of *AWT*, however this will result the SystemTray no-longer supporting the OS theme and transparency.
 The default of *AWT* was chosen because it looks much, much better than *Swing*.

- - **Gnome3** (Fedora, Manjaro, Arch, etc) environments by default **do not** allow the SystemTray icon to be shown.
-This has been worked around (it will be placed next to the clock) for most Gnome environments, except for Arch Linux.
-Another workaround is to install the [Top Icons plugin](https://extensions.gnome.org/extension/1031/topicons/) plugin which moves icons from the *notification drawer* (it is normally collapsed) at the bottom left corner of the screen to the menu panel next to the clock.
+ - **Gnome 3: 3.16 - 3.25** (Fedora, Manjaro, Arch, etc) environments by default **do not** allow the SystemTray icon to be shown.
+This has been worked around and the tray icon will be placed next to the clock.
+A **different** workaround is to install the [Top Icons](https://extensions.gnome.org/extension/1031/topicons/) plugin which moves icons from the *notification drawer* (it is normally collapsed) at the bottom left corner of the screen to the menu panel next to the clock.

+ - **Gnome 3: 3.26+** (Fedora, Manjaro, Arch, etc) environments by default **do not** allow the SystemTray icon to be shown.
+This has been worked around and the tray icon will be placed next to the clock.
+A **different** workaround is to install the [Appindicator Support](https://extensions.gnome.org/extension/615/appindicator-support/) plugin which allows the addition of app-indicator icons where one would expect.
+Additionally, you will need to install `libappindicator-gtk3`.

  - **ToolTips** The maximum length is 64 characters long, and it is not supported on all Operating Systems and Desktop Environments.
 Specifically, Swing and GtkStatusIcon types support tray tooltips and menu tooltips.
 AWT and AppIndicator types do not support tooltips of any kind.
 Please note that **Ubuntu** uses AppIndicators!

  - **Linux/Unix Menus** Some Linux environments only support right-click to display the menu, and it is not possible to change the behavior.

  - **Linux/Unix and java.awt.Desktop.getDesktop()** Please use the `dorkbox.util.Desktop` class as a replacement, which will intelligently call the correct OS API to open a folder/directory, email, or browser. (*Many thanks to QZ Tray for this*).

 AutoDetect Compatibility List
 ------------------